zsquareplusc/python-msp430-tools/README-msp430-jtag.txt

 History
 -------
 V1.0
-    public release
+    Public release.

 V1.1
-    fix of verify error
+    Fix of verify error.

 V1.2
-    use the verification during programming
+    Use the verification during programming.

 V1.3
-    mainerase, progress options, ihex output
+    Mainerase, progress options, ihex output.

 V2.0
-    updated implementation, new ctypes backend
+    Updated implementation, new ctypes backend.

 V2.1
-    F2xx support, improved options for funclets
+    F2xx support, improved options for funclets.

 V2.2
-    added --quiet and --secure.
+    Added --quiet and --secure.
 Try to use 3rd party MSP430 libraries so that USB adapters can be used.
+Allow multiple --upload with address ranges.

 References